 Go Bungee Jumping at the AJ Hackett Bungy Ledge

 Those of you who are adrenaline junkies are going to really love this adventure opportunity.
 If getting your heart pumping and your senses heightened to the extreme is your thing, then bungy jumping at AJ Hackett’s Bungy Ledge is something you are definitely going to want to do.
 Perched roughly 150 feet (47 meters) above Queenstown, the AJ Hackett Bundgy Ledge is accessible by taking the Skyline Gondola.
 Once up, it’s a thrilling freestyle bungy jump into the air above the city that you will never soon forget.
 If you love these types of adventures, there are some other bungy jumping adventures around Queenstown that you might want to check out as well.
 I have included a short list below to get you started.

 Take a Relaxing Wine Tour

 The final item on my list of the top things to see and do in the Queenstown area is to take a nice and relaxing wine tour in the nearby Central Otago Wine Valley.
 New Zealand is one of the fastest growing wine regions in the world and the wine that is being produced in the Central Otago Wine Valleys (there is more than one valley in the region) is simply spectacular.
 If you are looking to take a day to slow things down and enjoy the company of your travel companions and some excellent wine, then I would strongly suggest you look into a wine tour in the Central Otago Wine Region.
-For some tips on where to go and what tours to take, I have included my Guide to Wine Tours in New Zealand’s Central Otago Valley for you to review below.
+For some tips on where to go and what tours to take, I have included my Guide to Wine Tours in New Zealand’s Central Otago Valley for you to review in my Queenstown New Zealand travel guide below.

 How to Get There